formalverification/formalmethods.io/docs/crypto/otp/cats_and_monads.md

 !!! info "Monads and effects"

-    The composition that manifests in `bind`--combining a value with a Kleisli arrow to produce a distribution--is precisely how monads are able to handle *side effects* in *computational contexts*--in this case, the context is probability and the side effects are correlations or dependencies among random processes, that is, the effects that values of random variables, or "events," can have on the probabilities of other events.
+    The composition that `bind` manifests--combining a value with a Kleisli arrow to produce a distribution--is precisely how monads are able to handle *side effects in computational contexts*--in this case, the context is probability and the side effects are correlations or dependencies among random processes, that is, the effects that values of random variables, or "events," can have on the probabilities of other events.